CuriousTech/GoldenChute/README.md

 -  XBH 7P 2.54mm or 7P 0.1" pinheader F
 -  XBH 2P 2.54mm or 2P 0.1" connector M
 -  XBH 2P 2.54mm or 2P 0.1" connector F + 2 wires (2-3 inches) Note: The button is non-polarized

+Settings for router SSID and SSID password are in Prefs.h, as well as the remote password for web control.
+If they aren't set or the SSID changes, EspTouch can be used.

 **Windows app:**
 Extract the exe and move it to somewhere like C:\Goldenamte.